SPURETH/risk-mitigation-qgis-plugin/README.md

 measures.
 The outcome provides support for deciding on the most suitable risk mitigation strategy, including a risk map and a range of appropriate risk mitigation measures.

-This repository contains the source code (`source-code/`), the user manual and tutorial (`docs/`) as well as a ready-to-use ZIP file (`risk-mitigation-qgis-tool.zip`) of the Risk Mitigation Strategy GIS Tool of the Risk Mitigation Strategy GIS Tool.
+This repository contains the source code (`source-code/`), the user manual and tutorial (`docs/`) as well as a ready-to-use ZIP file (`risk-mitigation-qgis-plugin.zip`) of the Risk Mitigation Strategy GIS Tool.
 You can find more information about the project, resources for the other project components, and learning materials for the GIS tool at: https://humanitarian-risk.unhcr.org/index.php.

 ### When to use the Risk Mitigation Strategy Tool
 This tool helps combining hazard and vulnerability mapping, leading to a risk map and to a risk